Best Wi-Fi router for large homes in 2026: get fast speeds and no dead zones

 What are the key features of the best long-range Wi-Fi routers?

 Long-range Wi-Fi routers have key features that make them suitable for large homes.
-Here are some key features every long-range router should have:
+Here are some key features every Wi-Fi router for long range should have:

 - Dual-band vs tri-band.
 Dual-band routers run on 2.4GHz and 5GHz frequencies (the latter offers more reliable and faster speeds).
 Dual-band routers are suitable for large homes, but if you have a house with two or three floors, you’re better off with a tri-band router.
 These routers operate on 2.4GHz, 5GHz, and 6GHz frequencies, providing even faster speeds.